A characterisation of Lie algebras amongst anti-commutative algebras

 \section{Abstract}

 Let $\K$ be an infinite field.
-We prove that if a variety of alternating $\K$-algebras---not necessarily associative, where $xx=0$ is a law---is locally algebraically cartesian closed, then it must be a variety of Lie algebras over $\K$.
+We prove that if a variety of anti-commutative $\K$-algebras---not necessarily associative, where $xx=0$ is an identity---is locally algebraically cartesian closed, then it must be a variety of Lie algebras over $\K$.
 In particular, $\Lie_{\K}$ is the largest such.
-Thus, for a given variety of alternating $\K$-algebras, the Jacobi identity becomes equivalent to a categorical condition: it is a law in~$\V$ if and only if $\V$ is a subvariety of a locally algebraically cartesian closed variety of alternating $\K$-algebras.
-This is based on a result saying that an algebraically coherent variety of alternating $\K$-algebras is either a variety of Lie algebras or a variety of antiassociative algebras over $\K$.
+Thus, for a given variety of anti-commutative $\K$-algebras, the Jacobi identity becomes equivalent to a categorical condition: it is an identity in~$\V$ if and only if $\V$ is a subvariety of a locally algebraically cartesian closed variety of anti-commutative $\K$-algebras.
+This is based on a result saying that an algebraically coherent variety of anti-commutative $\K$-algebras is either a variety of Lie algebras or a variety of anti-associative algebras over $\K$.